uvatoc/uvatoc.github.io/src/content/post/q2mappings.md

 constraints), then statements 2 and 4 are true, and statement 3 is false.

-We'll leave it as a challenge problem for students to come up with some other non-crazy interpretation of "mapping" that would make any other combination of these statements true.
+We'll leave it as a <span class="challenge">challenge problem</span>
+for students to come up with some other non-crazy interpretation of "mapping" that would make any other combination of these statements true.
 (By "non-crazy", we mean it has to be a definition that makes at least some sense in a general context, not being specifically contrived to have different meanings based on the question specifics.)

+The way challenge problems work is the first student to provide a solution the professors this is interesting and valuable enough in response to the challenge will receive bonus points (in an amount that it totally at our discretion, but might be as much as a full problem set or more); once a solution has been accepted, the challenge isn't necessarily closed, but for a subsequent solution to also receive a bonus it would have to offer substantial value beyond the first accepted solution.